|Sacral Colpopexy, Abdominal Approach|

 Clinical Indications for Procedure

-- Vaginal prolapse is indicated with ALL of the following:
+- Sacral colpopexy, abdominal approach is indicated with ALL of the following:

-- Absence of ALL of the following (Cases not appropriate for abdominal sacral colpopexy)
+- No contraindications including, absence of ALL of the following (Cases not appropriate for abdominal sacral colpopexy)

 - Patients with active vaginal or perineal infections